 - Spread out on a single layer on dehydrator trays, or oven trays.

-- Dehydrate in a dehydrator for 4-6 hours at 135 degrees.
+- Dehydrate in a dehydrator for 6-8 hours at 125 degrees.
 Or, dehydrate in your oven for 2-4 hours at the lowest temperature setting.
+Keep the temperature low, as some antioxidant properties can be destroyed by heat, and you want to preserve the antioxidant activity.

 - After 2 hours, check the mushrooms every 15-30 minutes.